jonschlinkert/load-options/README.md

 ## Usage
 ### .loadOptions ( options )

-Load options from an object or file.
+Load default options, or define an object or `{json,yml}` file to extend the defaults.

 **Example:**